 Did you know that office furniture can be a reservoir for hazardous chemicals that can harm the health and productivity of your employees?
 And that these chemicals are not even needed to have durable, safe and healthy furniture?
 It’s true, and even better, removing these chemicals is typically cost neutral or in some cases, even cost saving!

-CEH calls the group of the five harmful chemicals that are often used in furniture the “Hazardous Handful”.
+CEH calls the five harmful chemicals and materials often used in furniture the “Hazardous Handful”.

 - Toxic flame retardant chemicals

 - Per-and Polyfluoroalkyl Substance (PFAS) often used as stain treatments